chuongCode/collab-map/README.md

-## Live cursors: FastAPI + Socket.IO + Mapbox GL JS
+## Premise

-This project includes a tiny FastAPI + Socket.IO server and a React client that renders other users' cursors on a Mapbox map.
+This is supposed to be some sort of collaborative platform for you to plot on a map together with your friends.
+TBD.

-### Prereqs
+### Running this on local Prereqs:

 - Mapbox token (`VITE_MAPBOX_TOKEN`) and a map style URL (`VITE_MAP_STYLE`)
 - Node 18+ and Python 3.10+